MARTIN LUTHER KING, JR. WALK AND COMMUNITY MEETING JANUARY 19 ,2019!

-The Round Rock (Texas) Black History Organization, with participation from the Round Rock Independent School District and support from the City of Round Rock Parks and Recreation Department, is presenting the 31th Annual Dr. Martin Luther King Jr. Holiday celebration.
+On Sat, Jan 19, 1p – 3:30 pm, the Round Rock Black History Organization, with participation from Round Rock Independent School District, the First Baptist Church of Round Rock, the Round Rock Black History Organization, and the City of Round Rock is presenting the 32nd Annual Dr. Martin Luther King Jr. Holiday Celebration.

-The public is invited to participate by attending the walk, bringing non-perishable food for donation, bringing banners, and attending the program.
+The public is invited to participate by attending the walk, carrying banners, and attending the program.
 Attendance is free of charge and all are welcome.
 Corporate supporters include Round Rock Nissan, Wag A Bag, Henna Chevrolet, and 3M Company.
-Non-corporate supporters include St. Paul A.M.E., Good Hope Missionary Baptist Church, One Way Baptist Church, Sweet Home Baptist Church, Bahai’ Faith of Round Rock, and the Round Rock Public Library.
+Non-corporate supporters include St. Paul A.M.E., First Baptist Church, Good Hope Missionary Baptist Church, One Way Baptist Church, Sweet Home Baptist Church, Bahai’ Faith of Round Rock, and the Round Rock Public Library.

 For further information, please call 512-567-6988 or email firstname.lastname@example.org